delphidabbler/codesnip/README.md

 CodeSnip is installed and removed using a standard Windows installer.
 Administrator privileges are required for installation.

+## Bugs & Feature Requests

+Bugs can be reported using the [Bug Tracker](https://sourceforge.net/p/codesnip/bugs/) on SourceForge.
+Info on how best to report bugs is provided on the tracker.

+Feature requests can be made on the [Feature Request Tracker](https://sourceforge.net/p/codesnip/feature-requests/) on SourceForge.
+Once again info on how to proceed is provided.

+> In time the bug and feature request trackers will be moved to GitHub.

 ## Source Code

 Up to and including release 4.13.1 the project's source code was maintained in a Subversion repository on [SourceForge](https://sourceforge.net/p/codesnip/code/).
 The Subversion repo was converted to Git on 21 5 October 2015 and imported to GitHub.
 All releases from v3.0.0 are marked by tags in the form `version-x.x.x` where `x.x.x` is the version number.